GAUDÍ AND ART NOUVEAU IN CATALONIA / Architecture / Gallisà

 Born in Barcelona in 1861.

-Graduated in the School of Architecture of Barcelona - of he later was a professor - in the year 1885.
+Graduated from the School of Architecture of Barcelona – of which he was later a professor – in the year 1885.

-He collaborated intensely with Lluís Domènech i Montaner, with whom he carried out works as the "Castell dels tres dragons" (The castle of the three dragons) at present Museum of Zoology in Barcelona, where he was responsible for the workshop, the Palau de la Música Catalana (Catalonian Music Palace) and other buildings.
-Also he collaborated with other important architects of his epoch as Elies Rogent and Josep Maria Jujol.
+He collaborated intensely with Lluís Domènech i Montaner, with whom he carried out works such as the “Castell dels tres dragons” (The castle of the three dragons) at the present Museum of Zoology in Barcelona, where he was responsible for the workshop, the Palau de la Música Catalana (Catalonian Music Palace) and other buildings.
+Also he collaborated with other important architects of his era such as Elies Rogent and Josep Maria Jujol.

-The architecture of Gallissà is characterized for a personal and new style supported in the past of the national Catalan architecture and especially in the rural style of the ancestral houses and the "masias" (typical rural house of Catalonia).
-In the Manuel Llopis House in Barcelona, the Arabic influence is also visible.
+The architecture of Gallissà is characterized for a new personal style based in the past of the national Catalan architecture and especially in the rural style of the ancestral houses and the “masias” (typical rural house of Catalonia).
+In the Manel Llopis House in Barcelona, the Arabic influence is also visible.

-As many of the artists of that period, he also developed a political activity inside the field of the Catalanism, participating in the edition of the "Bases of Manresa", a document in which the national Catalonian demands were collected during the period of the Renaixença (a XIXth century period with a strong recovery of Catalan national arts and culture), from his position as president of the "Unió Catalanista" (a Catalanist conservative political party).
+As with many of the artists of the period, he also became involved in political activity within the field of Catalanism, participating in the edition of the “Bases of Manresa”, a document in which the national Catalonian demands were collected during the period of the Renaixença (a XIXth century period with a strong recovery of Catalan national arts and culture), from his position as president of the “Unió Catalanista” (a Catalanist conservative political party).

-Antoni Maria Gallissà dies in Barcelona at the age of 42 years, the year 1903, breaking a brilliant career with a very interesting work carried out, and the expectation of more brilliant executions.
+Antoni Maria Gallissà died in Barcelona at the age of 42 years, the year 1903, ending a brilliant career with a very interesting body of work already carried out, and the expectation of further brilliant executions to come.

-This is his main activity and he developed it, following the plans of his master Lluís Domènech i Montaner, combining a very refined technique with an exhaustive taste for decoration.
+This was the main activity and he developed it, following the plans of his master Lluís Domènech i Montaner, by combining a very refined technique with an exhaustive taste for decoration.

-He takes advantage of this aspect to reaffirm the national spirit of Catalonia, in the line that his teacher had marked with his work
+He took advantage of this aspect to reafirm the national spirit of Catalonia, in line with what his teacher had marked with his essay “En busca d’una arquitectura nacional” (In search of a national – Catalan – architecture).

-Gallissà dedicated a very important effort to other aspects that were not exclusively architectural.
-Because of it he is also known by his designs of furniture, ornamentation, mosaics, graffito's and other themes far away of the architecture as the design of flags and banners, historic writings of investigation, etc.
+Gallissà dedicated a significant effort to the design of other aspects of his work that were not exclusively architectural.
+Because of this he is also known by his designs of furniture, ornamentation, mosaics, sgraffito’s and other themes far removed from the architecture itself, such as the design for flags and banners, and historic writings and research, etc.

-Inside this chapter we can cite a series of important executions as the ornamentation and lighting of the street Ferran of Barcelona that he carried out in 1902 - a year before his death - inspired in designs of medieval floor tiles, that he was also collector.
-The design of the banner of the Orfeó Català (The most important Catalan Choral society) is also his work.
+Inside this chapter we see a series of important works by him, such as the ornamental street lamps of Carrer Ferran in Barcelona, wich he carried out in 1902 – a year before his death – and wich were inspired by designs on medieval floor tiles, of wich he was also a collector.
+The design of the banner of the Orfeó Català (The most important Catalan Choral society) is his work also.

 Works: Images and information